akildunne/lifted-spirits/README.md

 #### MVP

-- Create and use external api
+- Create and use external api.
-- Render data on page
+- Render data on page.
 - Allow user to move from current page back to home.

 #### PostMVP